Europa (1991 film): Critical reception

-The film received largely positive reviews from critics.
-Review aggregator website Rotten Tomatoes reports an 82% score based on 16 reviews, with an average rating of 7.4/10.
+The film received largely positive reviews from critics, with particular praise for its visual design, technical experimentation and atmosphere, although some reviewers found it emotionally remote or dramatically inert.
+Review aggregator website Rotten Tomatoes reports an 81% score based on 16 reviews, with an average rating of 7.4/10.
+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 15 critics, indicating "generally favorable" reviews.

-The Lexicon of International Film gave a positive review: "A straightforwardly told mixture of thriller and melodrama, which is based on the classic role models of the genres, but goes beyond the given limits due to its unusual visual creative will.
-At the same time, an attempt is made to use film as a means of mass suggestion.
-Worth seeing because of the optically sophisticated form".
+Roger Ebert, reviewing the film under its North American title Zentropa, described it as a "strange, haunting, labyrinthine" work and wrote that von Trier's strength lay in the film's "astonishing visuals", including its combination of black and white, colour, double exposures and optical effects.
+Jonathan Rosenbaum described the film as "technically powerful, stylistically assured, and thematically provocative", while noting that it was "emotionally somewhat remote".
+Time Out characterized the film as "portentous but hypnotic", writing that its "grandiose scale and visual pyrotechnics" produced a paradoxically claustrophobic effect.

+Other critics were more reserved.
+In the Los Angeles Times, Peter Rainer wrote that the film was "innovative in its technique but formalized and clammy as drama", and argued that although von Trier was "undeniably talented", Zentropa came across as an "exercise in pseudo-profundity" with "more metaphors than it knows what to do with".

+The German film reference work Lexikon des internationalen Films gave a positive review, describing Europa as a mixture of thriller and melodrama that draws on classical genre models while exceeding them through its unusual visual design, and called it worth seeing for its sophisticated optical form.
+In a later essay for The Criterion Collection, Howard Hampton wrote that Europa was "the last beautiful, untrustworthy gasp of film noir" and "the first salvo of a postmod metathriller genre", emphasizing its deliberately manipulative style and its play with cinematic illusion.

 Accolades

 The film won three awards at the 1991 Cannes Film Festival (Best Artistic Contribution, Jury Prize, and Technical Grand Prize).
-Upon realizing that he had not won the Palme d'Or, von Trier gave the judges the finger and stormed out of the venue.
+Upon realizing that he had not won the Palme d'Or, Trier gave the judges the finger and stormed out of the venue.

 In 1991, the film received the Grand Prix for Best Film at Film Fest Gent.

 Home media

 The Criterion Collection released the film on DVD in 2008.
-The package contained several documentaries on the film and an audio commentary by von Trier.
+The package contained several documentaries on the film and an audio commentary by Trier.
 In 2023, Criterion released a 4K restoration of the film as part of the Blu-ray box set, Lars von Trier's Europe Trilogy.
 Curzon Film also released their own 4K restoration in 2023 as a part of their Lars von Trier Collection box set.